 We chose the Primos Hoochie Pack Call, which is in fact two purpose-built elk calls bundled together under an affordable price.

 - A versatile two-call set that allows you to mimic both cow and calf elk calls.

 - One-hand operation allows even novices to simulate herd calls.

 - Affordable, great value option for two elk calls.

-Best Elk Calls - Comparison Table
+Our Top Elk Calls for 2021 – Comparison Table

 The first product on our list is actually two products, being the Primos Hoochie Pack Call.
 It includes the Hoochie Mama Elk Call and the Baby Hoochie Mama Elk Call which, as the names suggest, make the sounds of elk cow and calves respectively.